 This episode, I look at how Russia’s invasion of Ukraine is affecting the stock market, what our financial sanctions against Russia entail, and the billionaire Oligarchs that grew out of the USSR’s end.

 Russia’s invasion of Ukraine has caused uncertainty throughout the world and the markets have responded accordingly.

-This episode, I look at the history of Russia and Ukraine’s conflict, what happened when the USSR fell apart, and how some people took advantage of the situation and became the Russian Billionaire Oligarchs we see today…
+This “Money With Mak and G” podcast episode, I look at the history of Russia and Ukraine’s conflict, what happened when the USSR fell apart, and how some people took advantage of the situation and became the Russian Billionaire Oligarchs we see today…

 “Markets don’t like uncertainty, and there are a lot of things that aren’t very certain right now.” – Ben Jones